agoel2005/accelerated-final-project/writeup.md

 For memory-bound GPU operations, we commonly use a technique called *kernel fusion* to eliminate redundant memory traffic.
 When you launch separate kernels, intermediate results must be written to global memory and read back microseconds later.
 FlashAttention demonstrated this for attention mechanisms: by fusing the QK^T matmul, softmax, and score-value matmul into a single kernel with online computation, it achieved speedups over naive implementations.

 We started this project with a simple hypothesis: if fusing attention's internal operations works so well, what about with positional embeddings?
 Transformers first started with sinusoidal embeddings, and modern transformers have adopted rotational positional embeddings (RoPE).
 In nearly every modern implementation, these run as separate preprocessing kernels before the attention computation.
-That's two extra kernel launches and two full passes over the Q and K matrices.
-So we thought: maybe we could do better?
+This requires two extra kernel launches and two full passes over the Q and K matrices.
+We thought that by fusing these into a singular kernel, we could maybe do better.

-As it turns out, people are smart and if something as simple as "let's add RoPE!" worked, we would have seen it already.
-But interestingly, fusion with sinusoidal embeddings did work, which begets two questions:

-1. Why did sinusoidal embeddings work and RoPE not?
-2. Is there a way that we could get RoPE to fuse, even if not fully?

-This writeup covers our optimization of fused PE-attention kernels for large hidden dimensions (512-16384), showing what worked, what failed, and why.
+This writeup covers our optimization of fused PE-attention kernels for large hidden dimensions (512-8192), showing what worked, what failed, and why.

+## Related Work

+There are several attention optimization attempts due to attention's important role in Transformers.
+Attention optimization is mainly dominated by the FlashAttention family but there are several other algorithms as well.

+Despite this, positional embeddings remain largely unfused in existing systems.
+All major frameworks, including PyTorch, TensorFlow, and JAX, implement positional embeddings as separate preprocessing kernels that run before attention.
+To our knowledge, no existing publicly-available implementation fuses sinusoidal positional embeddings into attention kernels, despite the potential for eliminating redundant memory traffic.
+However, for RoPE, there are a few existing optimizations.

+Most recent work explore optimizing RoPe by combining the rotation operation with the QK matmul, rather than the full attention pipeline.
+For example, vLLM and TensorRT-LLM kernels apply RoPE inline during matrix multiplication, but still treat Q and K rotation as separate from attention itself.
+Moreover, the FlashInfer library seems to provide a fused kernel for RoPE and attention, though it does not appear to be documented well and is difficult to benchmark against.

-## Understanding the Baseline
+## Baseline Attention Kernel

-We first analyzed attention's arithmetic intensity (the ratio of FLOPs to bytes transferred) to determine whether the operation is memory-bound or compute-bound.
+We first analyzed attention's arithmetic intensity to determine whether the operation is memory-bound or compute-bound.

 For a single query with hidden dimension 8192 and sequence length 16: